bytebutcher/decoder-plus-plus/README.md

 ## Contribute

-Feel free to open a new ticket for any feature request or bugs.
-Also don't hesitate to issue a pull-requests for new features/plugins.
+Feel free to open a new ticket for feature request or bugs.
+Also don't hesitate to issue a pull-request for new features/plugins.

 Thanks to
 * Tim Menapace (RIPEMD160, KECCAK256)